 It all seems very political if you ask me!

 Like dolphins, whales are said to sleep with only one half of their brain switched off.
-However, studies suggest that whales may be able to enter deep sleep.
+However, research suggests that whales may be able to enter deep sleep.

-A video showed a group of motionless sperm whales who remained still until they were disturbed by an oncoming boat.
+Motionless sperm whales have been seen to remain still until they were disturbed by an oncoming boat.

-It either suggests deep sleep, or they were having a whale of a time where they were.
+It either suggests deep sleep, or they were having a whale of a time!

 When it comes to sleep, chimpanzees don’t monkey about, they choose the type of tree that will give them the best sleep.